 Safety data in adults encouraged the use of DAAs in adolescents and older patients.
-Pharmacokinetics of sofosbuvir and ledipasvir/sofosbuvir has been evaluated in children from 12-17 year age group and comparable results have been established in this age group but still recommendations are awaited for the use of DAAs in children.
+Pharmacokinetics of sofosbuvir and ledipasvir/sofosbuvir has been evaluated in children from 12-17 year age group and comparable results have been established in this age

 Tania Welzel et al presented a data of 506 elderly patients age >70 years amongst which only 5 patients discontinued therapy prematurely.
-95.8% achieved SVR12 and the results were similar to other age groups.
+95.8% achieved SVR12 and the results were similar to other age groups.25